Chapter 2. The Office of Admissions and the Office of the Registrar

 - Receive and evaluate the admission credentials of each undergraduate applicant and determine the admission eligibility for these students and inform them of their admission status.

-- Receive and examine credentials of former students who have not been in residence during a long-session semester to ascertain their eligibility for reentry.
+- Receive and examine credentials of former students who have not been in residence during a fall/spring semester to ascertain their eligibility for reentry.

 - Evaluate, in conjunction with the academic departments, the courses from other colleges, universities, and junior colleges to determine their transferability to the University.